-Asia stocks fall to start week, following Wall Street losses
+World stocks slip as trade fears set in

 - Windermere wins $1.5M award in lawsuit brought by former brokers

-U.S. ECONOMIC GROWTH: The U.S. economy accelerated in last quarter at an annual rate of 4.1 percent, its best showing since 2014, the Commerce Department said Friday.
+U.S. ECONOMIC GROWTH: The U.S. economy accelerated last quarter at an annual rate of 4.1 percent, its best showing since 2014, the Commerce Department said Friday.
 Consumers spent tax-cut money, businesses stepped up investment and exporters rushed to ship their goods ahead of retaliatory tariffs.
 President Donald Trump was thrilled with what he called an “amazing” growth rate and said it wasn’t “a one-time shot.”
 But most economists disagree and say the pace of growth in the April-June quarter won’t last.
 Friday also marked the end of the busiest stretch of the second-quarter earnings season, with roughly a third of companies in the S&P 500 reporting results.
 Most companies delivered better-than-expected results and favorable outlooks.
 That has reinforced the underlying perception in the financial markets that the U.S. economy is performing strongly and that the Federal Reserve could raise interest rates this week.

-ANALYST’S VIEWPOINT: “Asian equity markets as it is have seen a soft start this morning, taking after last Friday’s US markets’ tone.
-In addition, risk aversion is likely to have set in for markets at the fore of a string of event risks this week that would keep investors occupied,” such as eurozone and U.S. economic indicators, Jingyi Pan of IG said in a commentary.
+ANALYST’S VIEWPOINT: “The (Chinese) renminbi is weak, reflecting the wider trend despite Trump and (European Commission President Jean-Claude) Juncker slapping each other on the back” and agreeing to hold off on new tariffs, said Vishnu Varathan, head of economics and strategy at Mizuho Bank.
+“Investors are realizing that the main trade risks lie between the U.S. and China,” he added.
+The renminbi, or yuan, has been skidding since February, mostly because of slower economic growth in China and rising interest rates in the U.S.

+BOJ MEETING: Traders are looking out for the Bank of Japan’s statement on monetary policy due Tuesday.
+Financing costs will rise if the bank decides to steepen the yield curve.
+This is markedly different from yields turning higher on their own.
+In that case, bonds will drop and investors will be driven toward equities.